FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/1-Commanding-Local/Readme.md

 #Bonus Excersize

 * Modify the the example script to remove the padding bytes and display only the original ECHO'd string.
-* Can you do this variably given any string length?
+* Can you do this variably given any string length using only the packets sent and received?
   * *Hint: [Application layer](https://en.wikipedia.org/wiki/OSI_model) packet [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(networking))*

 #See Also